ignaciiodx/gravestones-modified/README.md

 **Version 2.0.2 for Minecraft 1.21.1**

 Soulbound Gravestones is an enhanced version of the original Gravestones mod that adds blocks which store your items on death.
-This release (2.0.2) es para Minecraft 1.21.1 e incluye todas las mejoras y fixes recientes.
+This release (2.0.2) has fixed players keeping the key if not used after opening a gravestone.

 ### ✨ What's New in Soulbound Gravestones